-Show me each product release with all the features with status, score, assignee, and remaining estimates.
+Let's pretend you are a product manager, and you want to see each product release and its features with status, score, assignee, and remaining estimates.

 In this case, you need a report that: